Julieisbaka/Julieisbaka.github.io/readme/how-to-wiki.md

 * Symbolab script
 * Gss
 * Maple
-* Coqjs
+* Coq js
 * Coq
-* Mathml
+* MathML
 * Some others but use common sense.

-When creating and editing pages and documentation their are a few things you need to consider first, most importently, assume good will; most likely someone is not trying to mess something up, if someone makes a mistake you can fix it or let the original editor know of the problem with their documentation on the wiki.
+When creating and editing pages and documentation their are a few things you need to consider first, most importantly, assume good will; most likely someone is not trying to mess something up, if someone makes a mistake you can fix it or let the original editor know of the problem with their documentation on the wiki.